RequirementEngineering/ch-re-132314/SRS.md

 Application | Program, or group of programs, that is designed for the end user.
 Database | Collection of informations organized in such way that a computer program can quicly select desired pieces of data.
 #### References
+* SISTEMA INFORMATICO PARA LA BIBLIOTECA DE LA INSTITUCIÓN EDUCATIVA DEPARTAMENTAL ANTONIO NARIÑO: https://repository.uniminuto.edu/bitstream/handle/10656/4771/T.TI%20PENAGOS%20JIMENEZ%20GINA%20TATIANA%202014.pdf?sequence=1&isAllowed=y
+* SISTEMA INFORMÁTICO PARA LA GESTIÓN DE LA INFORMACIÓN EN LAS BIBLIOTECAS: http://www.eumed.net/cursecon/ecolat/cu/2012/opah.html
 #### Overview
 The next chapter, Overall description, will give an overview of the functionality of the system.
 The third chapter, Specific requirements, will describe the details of the funcionality of the product.
 This chapter uses technical terms, so its mainly aimed for the use of developers.
 ## Overall description
 #### Product perspective
-This software system is a new product that will be implemented in the Test Library.
-It will be divided in two main parts, the software application for the librarian and the application for the customer.
-Both of this applications will be connected to a database designed for the purpose of this system.
+This web application will serve as a tool for both, the librarian and the clients.
+The librarian will be able to register new clients, new books, check for borrowed books and search in the book database.
+The client will be able to search books, borrow books pay their fines if the went over the time they had to return borrowed books and request the library to print their documents.
 #### Product functions
-Librarian Desktop Application:
+Librarian Functions:
 * Register a new employee.
 * Register a new customer.
 * Register, update or delete the information of a book.
 * Register the date and time of a borrowed book, its information and which customer got it.
 * Consult what books are available in the library.
+* Order new books.

-Customer Desktop Application:
+Customer Functions:
 * Consult what books are available in the library.
 * Consult the information of an specific book.
+* Borrow book.
+* Request printing.
+* Pay fine.
+* Buy books.

+Accountant Functions:
+* Review library invoices.

 #### User characteristics
 User | Description
 ----|-----------
 Librarian | Person in charge of the library.
 They help people find information and conduct research for personal and professional use.
 Their duties may change based on the type of library they work in.
+Accountant | Person
 Customer | Person who its looking for a book from the library.
 They may want to borrow a book for a certain amount of time.

 #### Constraints